Postal services in the United Kingdom: Industry

 A small number of postal services operate widely in the United Kingdom.
 Most notably and previously mentioned is Royal Mail.
 After the opening up of the industry, competitors such as Whistl and UK Mail found their place offering business postal solutions.
 These companies, despite being competitors to Royal Mail, hand over sorted mail to the Royal Mail for "last mile delivery" due to the sheer dominance the latter hold in a process called 'Down Stream Access'.

-Alongside Royal Mail and their descendent companies, there are a variety of nationwide next-day delivery companies which handle both letters and parcels, including DPD, DHL, Evri and FedEx, among others.
+Alongside Royal Mail and their descendent companies, there are a variety of nationwide next-day delivery companies which handle both letters and parcels, including DPD, DHL, Evri and FedEx, among others, along with service aggregators like Parcelhero.
 There are also a large number of local couriers that operate in specific geographic areas, like Stuart, Packfleet and City Link, as well as specialist couriers that handle specific items, like DX.